berkdurmusoglu/Flutter-Project/README.md

   - Eğer veri başarılı bir şekilde yüklenmişse, yemeğin adı, resmi, kategorisi, bölgesi ve tarifi gibi bilgiler gösterilir.
        * Detaylar SingleChildScrollView içinde Column ile düzenlenmiş şekilde sunulur.

+# ENG

+## Development Environment:
+  Developed using Android Studio.
+Android Studio's hot reload feature makes application development easier.
+That's why I chose to use Android Studio.

+## api_service.dart:
+  - Allows the application to receive food data.
+It is a service class that manages API calls.
+This class makes HTTP GET requests and converts the incoming JSON responses into Dart objects.
+  - ApiService class has three basic functions:
+        * getCategories: Gets all food categories.
+        * getMealsByCategory: Gets meals belonging to a specific category.
+        * getMealDetails: Gets the details of a specific meal.
+  - These functions are used to retrieve data from the API and return the data if the request is successful, and throw an error if it fails.
+In this way, it becomes easier to access food data in different parts of the application.

+## category_page.dart
+  - CategoryScreen: This class is the main page of the application and lists all food categories.
+        * apiService: An instance of the ApiService class, used to retrieve data from the API.
+  - If data is being loaded, a CircularProgressIndicator is shown.
+  - If the data is loaded successfully, the categories are listed using a ListView.
+  - Each list item (ListTile) shows the name of the category and when clicked, it leads to the MealsScreen screen, which lists the dishes belonging to that category.

+## meal_page.dart:
+  - MealsScreen: This class lists meals from a specific meal category.
+        * category: This variable specifies which category of dishes the screen will show.
+        * apiService: An instance of the ApiService class, used to retrieve data from the API.
+  - If data is being loaded, a CircularProgressIndicator is shown.
+  - If the data is loaded successfully, the dishes are listed using a ListView.
+  - Each list item (ListTile) shows the name of the meal and when clicked, it leads to the MealDetailScreen screen showing the details of the meal.

+## meal_detail_page.dart:
+  - MealDetailScreen: This class shows the details of a particular dish.
+        * id: Specifies the unique ID of the dish to be displayed.
+        * apiService: An instance of the ApiService class, used to retrieve data from the API.
+  - If data is being loaded, a CircularProgressIndicator is shown.
+  - If the data is loaded successfully, information such as the name, picture, category, region and recipe of the dish will be displayed.
+        * Details are presented arranged by Column in SingleChildScrollView.